carmenbianca/report-liferay/report.md

 I have been told by the office's HR person---Megan Kelly---that I have integrated well into the office, and that I have been a pleasure to work with.

-Matija Şuklje's quarterly review flags me as an excellent communicator, which is something that I take professional pride in.
+Matija Šuklje's quarterly review flags me as an excellent communicator, which is something that I take professional pride in.

 All-in-all, I feel confident in my professional conduct.
 If there were one thing